 - What principles of trauma recovery can we apply to help us develop a roadmap for the way forwards, even in these uncharted territories?

-This first webinar episode will take a ‘high-altitude’ look at principles of trauma work, and then in subsequent weeks we will swoop lower for a close-up view of specific issues and challenges that arise through the work.
+This first webinar episode takes a ‘high-altitude’ look at principles of trauma work, before swooping lower in subsequent episodes for a close-up view of specific issues and challenges that arise through the work.

-This will be the first in a series looking at ‘Working with Trauma’ – covering a vast array of subjects, in a way which communicates complex theory simply, and which is immediately applicable to work in your very next session.
-The content each month will be guided by feedback from participants in questions and polls so that we address the issues that are most relevant to the majority of you.
+This is part of a series looking at ‘Working with Trauma’ – covering a vast array of subjects, in a way which communicates complex theory simply, and which is immediately applicable to work in your very next session.

 The webinars are aimed at counsellors, psychotherapists, psychologists and all other mental health professionals (including trainees), or anyone working with survivors of trauma.
 They may also be of interest and relevance to survivors of trauma themselves.